 For aperiodic CSI-RS resource, there is only one sample and N=1.
 In this case, it can’t guarantee that the proper Rx beam is assumed.
 Therefore, it’s better to not define measurement accuracy for aperiodic CSI-RS.
-If the accuracy requirement is defined, it needs to indicate which Rx beam will be used.
-If the repetition is set to be “OFF”, the aperiodic CSI-RS resource could be QCL-typeD with periodic CSI-RS resource.
-If the repetition is set to be “ON”, it needs to make sure that the scheduling offset is larger than threshold for UE to have enough time to prepare to sweep the RX beam.
+If the accuracy requirement is defined, UE needs to be indicated with which Rx beam will be used, e.g. the aperiodic CSI-RS can be QCL-typeD to another resource.
+If the repetition is set to be “OFF”, the aperiodic CSI-RS resource could be QCL-typeD with periodic CSI-RS resource, on which UE can do Rx beam training.
+If the repetition is set to be “ON”, it needs to make sure that the number of CSI-RS resources is large enough for UE to do the Rx beam training and the scheduling offset is larger than threshold for UE to have enough time to prepare for the RX beam sweeping.

+Observation 1: for measurement of aperiodic CSI-RS resource, UE may have problem to meet accuracy requirement, unless it has a chance to do Rx beam training before the measurement.